 Following Your Surgeon’s Instructions

 It is possible that improperly following your surgeon’s instructions may negatively impact your surgery outcome.
-This might mean limiting activity and exercise close to surgery, or limiting skin stretch by not having your elbows at or above your shoulders for 3 months after surgery for certain patients.
+This might mean limiting activity and exercise close to surgery, or limiting skin stretch by not having your elbows at or above your shoulders for 3 weeks after surgery for most patients.
 For general post top surgery restrictions, click here.

 Top Surgeon Skill